 A Netflix email scam has been around since the beginning of January 2017, and it seems to have reappeared in recent weeks.
-It’s quite clever in its execution.
+It’s quite bright in its execution.

 This Netflix email scam, How does it work?